rahulkrishy/CPT_Github/Readme.md

 ```bash
 git add .
 ```
-(git add does not really affect the repository in any significant way—changes are not actually recorded until you run git commit) <br>
+(git add does not affect the repository in any significant way—changes are not recorded until you run git commit) <br>
 View the state of the working directory and the staging area:
 ```bash
 git status